 The /f option creates a temporary file, allowing for a name to be assigned, in this case temp.txt.
 The following lines should be included in the batch file:

 `GetPersonality Pathname /f=temp.txt set /p Path= <temp.txt`

-If the filename specified with the /f option exists, Get Personality will not append the line to the file.
+If the filename specified with the /f option exists, Get Personality does not append the line to the file.
 Instead, the existing line is overwritten in the file.

 Changing the device status to down